Sukkah: Decorations

 Many people hang decorations such as streamers, shiny ornaments, and pictures from the interior walls and ceiling beams of a sukkah.
 Fresh, dried or plastic fruit—including etrogs and the seven species for which Israel is praised (wheat, barley, grapes, figs, pomegranates, olives and dates; see Deuteronomy 8:8)—are popular decorations.

 Some families also line the interior walls with white sheeting, in order to recall the "Clouds of Glory" that surrounded the Jewish nation during their wanderings in the desert.
 The Chabad custom is not to decorate the sukkah, as the sukkah itself is considered to be an object of beauty.

 Associated prayers

 Blessing

 According to Jewish law, one must recite the following blessing when using the sukkah.
 The blessing is normally recited after the blessing made on food, such as on bread or cake:

 Ushpizin

 During the holiday, some Jews recite the ushpizin prayer which symbolizes the welcoming of seven "exalted guests" into the sukkah.
 These ushpizin, or guests, represent the seven shepherds of Israel: Abraham, Isaac, Jacob, Moses, Aaron, Joseph and David.
-According to tradition, each night a different guest enters the sukkah followed by the other six.
+According to tradition, each night a different guest is invited into the sukkah followed by the other six.
 Each of the ushpizin parallels the spiritual focus of the day on which they visit.

 In Chabad tradition, an additional set of corresponding "chasidic" ushpizin enter the sukkah, beginning with the Baal Shem Tov and the Maggid of Mezeritch and continuing with the consecutive rebbes of the Chabad Hasidic dynasty.